Add To Favorites

 What’s in the Passover picture?
 Celebrate this Jewish festival of freedom with a game to identify holiday words, objects, names, and customs.

-To make game pictures, draw rectangles in the middle as many sheets of paper as you have words.
+To make game pictures, draw rectangles in the middle as many sheets of paper as words selected.
 Draw a picture of one Passover object, person, or place in each rectangle.
 Color pictures with Crayola Twistables.
-Use lots of colors to fill in the space outside the rectangle.
-To give your pictures holiday sparkles, accent them with Crayola Glitter Glue.
+Encourage the use of colors to fill in the space outside the rectangle.
+To give pictures holiday sparkles, accent them with Crayola Glitter Glue.
 Air-dry flat.

 To play, tape a picture on one player’s back.
-This player must figure out who or what is in the picture by asking the other players yes or no questions, such as "Am I a place?"
-"Will I be found on a Passover Seder table?"
-Have fun!
+This player must figure out who or what is in the picture by asking the other players yes or no questions, such as "Am I a place?" or, "Will I be found on a Passover Seder table?"

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step